A while ago, I developed some daily habits that improved my life in a hugely positive way.

 - Start the habit of love bites – taking a moment in each day to express your love to another.
 This love bite could be a warm hug, a kiss, a smile, or even a quick text message.
 These love bites are the best things of all.

-Trust me; if you make this habit the only one you take from here, then you will still live a much fuller and happier life.
+Trust me; if you make the last habit the only one you take from here, then you will still live a much fuller and happier life.

 When I was 5 years old, my mother always told me that happiness was the key to life.
 When I went to school, they asked me what I wanted to be when I grew up.
 I wrote down ‘happy’.
 They told me I didn’t understand the assignment, and I told them they didn’t understand life.